 Employers typically offer a pension contribution.
-However, in Denmark there is no legal requirement to offer a contribution, unless the requirement is stated in a collective bargaining agreement.
+However, in Denmark there is no legal requirement to offer a contribution unless the requirement is stated in a collective bargaining agreement.

 All employees are covered by the Danish Holiday Act and are entitled to 25 days per holiday year (with pay or holiday allowance if accrued).

-All additional benefits are subject to negotiation, unless set out in a collective bargaining agreement.
+All additional benefits are subject to negotiation unless set out in a collective bargaining agreement.

 iv Termination of employment

-As stated above, only salaried employees with one year seniority, or employees covered by a collective bargaining agreement that have nine months seniority, are protected against unfair dismissal and can claim compensation following such an event.
+As stated above, only salaried employees with one year seniority, or employees covered by a collective bargaining agreement that have nine months seniority, are protected against unfair dismissal and may claim compensation following such an event.

-However, all employees are protected by the Danish Discrimination laws from the start of their employment, pursuant to which an employee cannot be dismissed on the basis of their sex, pregnancy or leave, age, disability, or on various other grounds listed in the acts.
+However, all employees are protected by the Danish discrimination laws from the start of their employment, pursuant to which an employee cannot be dismissed on the basis of their sex, pregnancy or leave, age, disability, or on various other grounds listed in the acts.